harperd/machine-learning/notes/4-1-logistic-regression-binary.md

 ## Gradient Descent

-The equation for Gradient Descent for Logistic Regression is the same equation with the exception of the hypothesis with implements the sigmoid function.
+The equation for Gradient Descent for Logistic Regression is the same equation with the exception of the hypothesis with implements the *Sigmoid Function*.

 > $\theta_{0}-\alpha\frac{1}{m}\sum\limits ^{m}_{i=1}\left( h_{\theta }\left( x^{(i)}\right) -y^{( i)}\right)\cdot x_0^{(i)}$ where $h_\theta(x)=\frac{1}{1+e^-(\theta^Tx)}$